-This is a versatile and efficient cord maker, so there are many variations in its use depending on the materials to be used, the intended use and the user's imagination.
+Drill-powered cord makers are versatile and efficient.
+The Bradshaw 4-Hook Cordmaker is perfectly suited for twisting ply-split braiding cords.
+There are many variations in the use of these devices depending on the materials to be used, the intended use and the user's imagination.
 Rather than explore all the options, we present one example of its use and leave it to you to explore your own needs.

-This example show one way we make a specific type of cord.
-Please consider this as a starting point and explore other methods on your own.
-For this particular example, we show a 4-ply cord made of 10/2 pearl cotton with 4 threads per ply.
+This example shows one way we make a specific type of cord, namely a 4-ply cord made of 10/2 pearl cotton with 4 threads per ply.
+Please consider this as a starting point and explore other methods on your own